Paul Gauguin Cruises Tips

 There were, of course, younger people on board because French Polynesia and a luxury cruise is attractive for honeymooners or people celebrating some significant birthdays or events.

-In terms of the mix of people, quite an interesting mix.
+In terms of the mix of people, it’s quite an interesting mix.
 It’s predominantly American, lots of Canadians and there was a good representation of people from Asia, because airlines like Air Tahiti Nui flies from Japan.
 Quite a lot of French, because of the strong French connection with French Polynesia.
 And as with all cruises wherever you go, you’ll always find lots of Australians and New Zealanders who love cruising.

 The language onboard is primarily English, but all the announcements are done in English and French.
 The menus are in English and French.
 The daily program you can get in either English or French.
 So, it definitely is bilingual, but it is predominantly English onboard.